kleinerman/dobie/docs/controller_installation.rst

   # fsarchiver savefs dobie-sd-image.fsa /dev/sdb1 /dev/sdb2

-To restore the image in anohter sd card, first, it would be partitioned in the same way the sd is partiontioned to install the os from the scratch and then run:
+To restore the image in another sd card, first, it would be partitioned in the same way the sd is partitioned to install the os from the scratch and then run:

 .. code-block::